Jane Hume

-Edwina Jane Hume (born 30 April 1971) is an Australian politician who has been a senator for Victoria since 2016, representing the Liberal Party.
-She served as the Minister for Superannuation, Financial Services and the Digital Economy in the Morrison government from December 2020; and in March 2021 she took on the additional role of Minister for Women's Economic Security.
-She held both portfolios until May 2022, following the appointment of the Albanese ministry.
-Prior to her election to parliament she held senior positions in the banking, finance and superannuation sectors.
+Edwina Jane Hume (born 30 April 1971) is an Australian politician who has served as the deputy leader of the Opposition and deputy leader of the Liberal Party since 2026.
+She has a been a senator for Victoria since 2016, and previously held ministerial positions in the Morrison government.
+Prior to entering politics, she held senior positions in the banking, finance and superannuation sectors.

 Early life

 Hume was born in Melbourne on 30 April 1971.
 She is one of two daughters born to Steve and Louise Exell; her father was a senior executive with Quaker Oats and later worked as a management consultant and business broker.
 She grew up in the suburb of Armadale and attended Lauriston Girls' School.
 She graduated from the University of Melbourne with the degree of Bachelor of Commerce.

 Career

 Hume began working at the National Australia Bank (NAB) in 1995 as a sales and marketing research manager.
 She completed a graduate diploma in finance and investment with the Securities Institute of Australia in 1996, and subsequently worked with NAB as an investment manager (1996–1998) and private banker (1998–1999).
 She then moved to Rothschild Australia as a senior business development manager in the asset management division, and briefly as a key accounts manager.
 She left the workforce in 2002 to start a family, and from 2005 to 2006 served on the management committee of Perinatal Anxiety & Depression Australia (PANDA).

 Hume was a vice-president of Deutsche Bank Australia from 2008 to 2009 and later served on the boards of the Royal Children's Hospital (2011–2016) and Fed Square Pty Ltd (2015–2016).
 Immediately before her election to parliament she was a senior strategic policy adviser with AustralianSuper.